ome/omero-documentation/omero/sysadmins/import-scenarios.rst

 DropBox import (automatic delete)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One option that exists from OMERO 5.0.3 is to have files removed from DropBox automatically after a successful import.
+One option is to have files removed from DropBox automatically after a successful import.
 This is achieved by first performing an "upload" import from the DropBox directory to the ManagedRepository and then by deleting the data from DropBox **if and only if** the import was